mojombo/mustache.erl/README.md

 view: if the function called returns a list, the section is repeated as the list is iterated over.

-Each item in the enumerable is expected to be a dict that will then become the context of the corresponding iteration.
+Each item in the enumerable is expected to be a map that will then become the context of the corresponding iteration.
 In this way we can construct loops.

 For example, imagine this template: